rescript-lang/rescript-compiler/jscomp/Docs.md

 Hello!
-This is the main directory for BuckleScript. `jscomp` is just a name that mirrors OCaml's own `bytecomp` and `asmcomp` (bytecode compilation and native compilation logic respectively).
+This is the main directory for ReScript. `jscomp` is just a name that mirrors OCaml's own `bytecomp` and `asmcomp` (bytecode compilation and native compilation logic respectively).
 For building it, please see [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Sub directories